 Around May of 2020, Bellwether Analytics began posting blogs and spreadsheets to help allay fears and inform people on the importance of isolation.
 The data at that time had several limitations, not the least of which was the self-reported nature of the information (e.g. each county reported back to the state and the states reported back to the CDC).
 Over time the availability of testing and definition of a COVID infection improved.
 Thus, at least one aspect of the limitations improved.

-It is now one year later, and we have removed the documents from last year to present you with better insight into the pandemic.
-Over the next few weeks, we will be rolling out more insights based on the analysis we have conducted.
+One year later we removed the documents from the prior year to present you with better insight into the pandemic.
+We also rolled out more insights based on the analysis we conducted.

 We recommend using this tool on a computer, rather than mobile or tablet.